- Yes and yes, KidSport Greater Victoria is a chapter of KidSport Canada.

 - Tax receipts are provided for donations over $20

 Yes you are, thanks to the generosity of our community we are now able to fund all kids that qualify including those who have had grants in past years.
-In fact as of the summer of 2013 we are not limiting kids to one season of sport per year, instead we are limiting kids to $400 in sport registration fees per year.
-For example, if you were in a sport in the spring of 2014 that only had a registration fee of $200 then you would be eligible to receive registrations fees of up to $200 for another sport later in 2014.
-The limit now is $400 in sport registration fees per calendar year.
+In addition, we are not limiting kids to one season of sport per year, instead we are limiting kids to $500 in sport registration fees per year.
+For example, if you were in a sport in the spring of 2019 that had a registration fee of $200, then you would be eligible to receive registrations fees of up to $300 for another sport later in 2019.
+The limit now is $500 in sport registration fees per calendar year.

 Any professional - a lawyer, a teacher, an accountant, social work, family services staff or a school counselor/principal, a doctor or a public health nurse.... but not your child's coach.